christianalfoni/EmptyBox/posts/2015_04_01_Functional-Reactive-Applications.md

 ```

 ### The API
-I am calling the library **R**.
 I have chosen to show the examples using [BaconJS](https://baconjs.github.io) as I believe it to be easier to understand.
 Beware that BaconJS does *not* depend on jQuery, though it focuses heavily on its compatability with it!
 But now, let us get into some code:

 *main.js*
 ```javascript